rameshv2795/Family_Tree/README.md

 # Status
 Completed:
 The Add, Delete, and Edit functionalities are working as intended for Family Tree.
-Working on saving and loading (works with scaling bug).
 Binary Search Tree data structure working.
 GUI works with a few bugs.
+Checker working to determine if tree is a complete, balanced, perfect and/or degenerate tree.

 Working:
-Binary Search Tree scaling goes off screen requiring manual window increase.
-Will implement checker to see if tree is a complete, balanced, perfect and/or degenerate tree.
-Check valid inputs.
+Working on saving and loading for Family Tree (works with scaling bug).
+Fixing scaling issues for Binary Tree.
+Plan to add a balance button to Binary Search Tree GUI.

+Bugs:
+At greater depths, left nodes face the wrong way.
+Scaling goes off screen requiring manual window increase.
+3 digit integers are not centered properly.

 # Screens
 ![alt text](screens/selection.png "Selection")